08 September 2023

 Help us give more children 1:1 support at the time they need it most

-How can business and civil society work together to boost literacy and make every child a reader?A collective effort to address the literacy gap from business, government and the third sector can have a big impact
+How can business and civil society work together to boost literacy and make every child a reader?Nothing beats a cross-sector approach to tackling the problems that hold people back in life

 Why I volunteer - Kim Nash from Hachette UK Group"The thought of being unable to read is something that I can’t comprehend because I can’t imagine a life without reading or books in it."